 Reading opens the door to learning.
 A child who reads a lot will become a good reader.
 A good reader will be able to read more challenging material.
 A child who reads challenging material is a child who will learn.
 The more a child learns, the more he or she will want to find out.

-- learn to write words by saying the sounds;
+Learn to write words by saying the sounds in Fred Talk

 Reading at Home

 One of the greatest gifts that you can give to your child is a love of reading.
 Research has shown that one of the biggest indicators of success in a child's life is whether or not they have books in the home.
 As a parent, try to focus on making reading fun and enjoyable rather than getting bogged down in trying to teach nitty gritty skills.

 Please make home reading a part of your daily routine.
 Your child has a Reading Diary and we encourage you to write a comment about the book you shared together.